MS Nordnorge Crosses the Arctic Circle – Norway

 4. Where to stay before and after the cruise

 We have booked our tickets on Hurtigruten’s Norwegian website, where you can select the preferred stops along the West Coast (‘havn til havn’).
-This is the way to ‘customise’ a Hurtigruten trip – just like the Norwegians who use the ships such as MS Nordnorge as a means of transport to get from one coastal town to another – and maybe to cross the Arctic Circle!
-You can then combine it with flights, trains, buses or car to make the perfect Norway itinerary.
+That is the way to ‘customise’ a Hurtigruten trip – just like the Norwegians who use ships such as MS Nordnorge as a means of transport to get from one coastal town to another – and maybe to cross the Arctic Circle!
+You can combine it with flights, trains, buses or cars to make the perfect Norway itinerary.

-We definitely consider ourselves lucky that we most of the time during our stay here om Lofoten could enjoy decent weather – even with moments of pleasant spring-like sunshine!
+We consider ourselves lucky that, most of the time during our stay here on Lofoten, we could enjoy decent weather, even with moments of pleasant spring-like sunshine!

 Going on a Hurtigruten cruise is an excellent way to enjoy coastal Norway!
-Actually the ships are used both as ferries between the small coastal communities and as fascinating cruise ships.
+The ships are used both as ferries between the small coastal communities and as fascinating cruise ships.

-The Hurtigruten company was founded by the Norwegian ship captain, politician and businessman Richard With.
-With a profound wish to improve the infrastructure around the small coastal villages, until then all served by different ferry companies, he incorporated the routes into the Hurtigruten services.
+The Hurtigruten company was founded by the Norwegian ship captain, politician, and businessman Richard With.
+With a profound wish to improve the infrastructure around the small coastal villages, until then all served by different ferry companies, he included the routes in the Hurtigruten services.

-The ships are still today being used by both locals for transport, goods delivery and postal service, and as cruise ships with passengers from near and far.
-The Hurtigruten fleet serves the Norwegian west coast and provides the passengers with a unique opportunity to experience and explore Norway from the seaside.
+Today, the ships are still used by locals for transport, goods delivery, and postal service, and as cruise ships with passengers from near and far.
+The Hurtigruten fleet serves the Norwegian west coast, providing the passengers with a unique opportunity to experience and explore Norway from the seaside.
 Its route is both northbound and southbound along the Norwegian coast.

 Due to receiving state subsidies, Hurtigruten has committed itself to serving all the small ports along the Norwegian west coast.
-There are therefore daily calls at all ports, such that you can embark and disembark according to preference and needs.
+Therefore, there are daily calls at all ports, such that you can embark and disembark according to preference and needs.

-At the moment a fleet of 11 out of 15 ships operate up and down the coast.
+At the moment, a fleet of 11 out of 15 ships operates up and down the coast.
 A few ships serve Svalbard as well.
 Likewise, Hurtigruten has during the last years extended its routes to comprise even more distant locations and have today cruise ships reaching as far as Greenland and Antarctica.

 Passenger segments are supposedly a bit different on many of the ships!
-According to what we are told, it was most noticeable on the very old and legendary MS Lofoten from 1968 with traditional, primitive berths and not even any stabilisers.
-Anyway, it was recently taken out of the fleet.
-The interior was, though, in a class of its own with stylish wooden as well as leather furniture and polished brass.
+According to what we are told, it was most noticeable on the old and legendary MS Lofoten from 1968 with traditional, primitive berths and no stabiliser.
+However, it was recently taken out of the fleet.
+The interior was, though, in a class of its own with stylish wooden and leather furniture, and polished brass.
 That, in particular, attracted a segment of well-travelled passengers who precisely sought this kind of atmosphere on board.

 Ålesund – art nouveau town